-On 11/22/2017 CHRISTOPHER ZANGARA-PAYER filed an Other lawsuit against DAVID PAYER.
+On 11/22/2017 CHRISTOPHER ZANGARA-PAYER filed a Contract - Business Governance lawsuit against DAVID PAYER.
 This case was filed in Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
 The Judges overseeing this case are BARBARA M. SCHEPER, YOLANDA OROZCO and ELAINE LU.
 The case status is Pending - Other Pending.

 Pending - Other Pending